tripsimian-labs/bookingpad-web/_posts/2017-03-29-introducing-tale.md

 * New product features
 * And a lot more...

-We hope this website will help you get the latest and the fresh news and updates on [Bookingpad](https://bookingpad.net) app.
+We hope this website will help you get the latest and the freshest news and updates on [Bookingpad](https://bookingpad.net) app.
 If you have feedback or comments, please let us know!

 Thanks for following us!